 There are different scenarios for when the new employee may start working, depending upon whether he or she is in the United States or abroad.

 Someone who is in the U.S. working for another employer in H-1B status might be authorized to start working for the new employer once it has received USCIS Form I-797 Notice of Action to confirm that the petition is pending.
 In other cases, the employer might need to wait for USCIS to approve the petition before the new employee begins working.

-If the prospective employee is outside the U.S., he or she will take the approval notice (also issued on USCIS Form I-797 Notice of Action) and a copy of the H-1B petition submitted to USCIS to the U.S. Consulate or Embassy in his or her home country to apply for an H-1B visa.
+A prospective employee who is outside the U.S. will take the approval notice (also issued on USCIS Form I-797 Notice of Action) and a copy of the H-1B petition submitted to USCIS to the U.S. Consulate or Embassy in his or her home country to apply for an H-1B visa.

-Once the person has the visa, he or she may travel to the U.S. and start working .
+After having received the visa, the worker may travel to the U.S. and start the job.

 This information is intended merely as an introduction to the H-1B visa.
 See the additional articles referenced above and consult immigration counsel for further guidance.